0x80/isolate-package/README.md

 Yarn and NPM the lockfiles are included by default, but for PNPM they are excluded by default because they are not supported yet.
 For more information see [lockfiles](#lockfiles).

+_Tip:_ If you can't use a lockfile I advise you to declare dependencies using absolute versions in your manifest files.
+This doesn't prevent their dependencies from installing newer versions, but at least you minimize the risk of things breaking.

 ### includeDevDependencies